Diversity (politics): In workplace

 Corporations make commitments to diversity in their personnel both for reasons of brand halo and competitive advantage, but progress is slow.

 Gender in Politics

 Historically, women have been underrepresented in politics compared to men.
 Women's rights movements, such as feminism, have addressed the marginalization of women in politics.
+Despite traditional doubts concerning female leadership, women have governed for at least a year in about one in four countries since 1960.